 This page reflects messages that go out by constant contact email about every week from AMCC’s Executive Director.
 They are often filled with useful up to date information that can help manufacturing community stakeholders make individual and collective progress in their work.
 If you want to receive these AMCC Update emails directly, please go to the home page and sign up.

 |1.
-AMCC’s National 30 minute call this Monday at 11:30 a.m.
-ET If you need the call invitation, please contact Melissa Larsen at MLarsen@uammi.org. (welcome Melissa!)
-On this Monday’s call we will have a presentation on the new NSF Engines Program, don’t miss it!
+AMCC’s National Call Monday!
+Please join us Monday for our normal weekly AMCC national call at 11:30 ET for 30 minutes.
+If you need the regular call invitation please contact Melissa Larsen at MLarsen@uammi.org.
 If you want to make a 10-15 minute presentation one future Monday to share an important effort relevant to this national group of stakeholders, please let us know! |